Support + Funding

 University District Quick Bites & Cafes on or near the “Ave”

 The Simpson Center maintains a list of restaurant recommendations for dinners, but if you need a quick meal or coffee, try one of these options.
-Call ahead or review restaurant website for COVID-19 precautions or closures.
 List updated July 2021.

 For coffee: